 Who: Anju Vasudevan, PhD, Molecular Neurobiology

-What: Using cell-migration techniques to elaborate vascular and GABA neuron interactions during brain development to help tailor novel therapeutic approaches for schizophrenia, autism, and mental retardation.
+What: Using cell-migration techniques to elaborate vascular and GABA neuron interactions during brain development to help tailor novel therapeutic approaches for schizophrenia, autism, and intellectual disabilities.

 Who: Gordana Vitaliano, MD, Brain Imaging Center